Updated: Jul 8

-Born Phil Bolland, Sync 24 has been on a relentless mission over the last nearly 2 decades to spread his uncanny style of Electro Bass to the masses, continuously expanding upon his own accomplishments, and always leaving the listener to wonder: "what will come next?"; sometimes even the occasional: "how does he do that?".
+Born Phil Bolland, Sync 24 has been on a relentless mission over the last nearly 2 decades to spread his uncanny style of Electro Bass to the masses, continuously expanding upon his own accomplishments, and always leaving the listener to wonder "what will come next?"; sometimes even the occasional: "how does he do that?".

 In 2005, Sync 24 returned on Touchin’ Bass Records, along with MANASYt, on the split 12” called, “The Subsiding E.P.”.
 The record featured 2 songs by each artist, and was a frantic ride through the twisted musical minds of these two artists.
-Sync 24’s “The Warg”, and “I Don’t Know”, were warmly welcomed, bringing the right balance of mind and body with a sound that was beginning to evolve and reflect more of Sync 24’s contemporary sound, with powerful mechanic beats, abstract sequences, and mystifying synth sweeps and stabs.
+Sync 24’s “The Warg”, and “I Don’t Know”, were warmly welcomed themes, bringing the right balance of mind and body with a sound that was beginning to evolve and reflect more of Sync 24’s contemporary sound, with powerful mechanic beats, abstract sequences, and mystifying synth sweeps and stabs.

 As his sound continued to evolve along the years, his label Cultivated Electronics, founded in 2007, would become his homebase where he would bring in many of his past comrades, but also newer talents such as Morphology, Sonar Base, and MMT-8 to name a few.
 Sync 24, also assigning himself to perpetual remix duties on the imprint, has utilized the wide range of styles on the label, to show exactly what his capacity to rework material in his own devious and ingenious way can be.
 Remixes like that of Morphology's "Information Paradox", and Scape One's "Substorm" are but a couple examples of the fire behind this incredible UK artist.